LouiseZN/Bayesian_inference/README.md

 For each parameter, mcse is Monte Carlo standard error, n_eff is a crude measure of effective sample size, and Rhat is the potential scale reduction factor on split chains (at convergence Rhat=1).

 # 📌 Conclusion
-The model indicates a positive and statistically significant linear relationship between the size of the house (sqft_living) and its price.
-Specifically, the estimated coefficient suggests that, on average, each additional square foot increases the house price by approximately 280.60 units.
+The estimated coefficient suggests that, on average, each additional square foot increases the house price by approximately 280.60 units.

-However, the residual standard deviation is quite high (~261,500), which implies that a large portion of the variability in house prices is not explained by size alone.
+However, the residual standard deviation is quite high **(~261,500)**, which implies that a large portion of the variability in house prices is not explained by size alone.
 This suggests that other factors—such as location, number of rooms, or property condition—likely play an important role and should be considered in future models.

 The Bayesian estimation was performed successfully using MCMC, and the diagnostics (e.g., Rhat = 1.0 and high effective sample sizes) indicate strong convergence and reliable posterior estimates.